 Debts & Credit Rating

-Whether you’re in a community property or common law state, if you’re worried about preserving your spouse’s credit score, there is only one way to accomplish this: Your spouse has to make a full repayment of all joint debts.
+Whether you’re in a community property or common law state, if you’re worried about preserving your spouse’s credit score, there is only one way to accomplish this: Your spouse has to fully repay all joint debts.
 Otherwise, every missed payment will be reported on your spouse’s credit report.

 Only married couples can file a joint bankruptcy petition.
 Depending on your financial situation, waiting until after you're married to file a joint case may make sense.
 Especially since that means only paying one court filing fee instead of two.

-If one spouse owns a lot of property that is not protected by an exemption, their Chapter 7 bankruptcy case will likely be a so-called “asset case.”
+If one spouse owns a lot of property that is not protected by an exemption, their Chapter 7 bankruptcy case will likely be what is called an asset case.
 Asset cases tend to stay open much longer than no-asset cases, where creditors receive nothing.

 Another complicating factor is the means test.
-It’s possible that both of you qualify for Chapter 7 if you file an individual bankruptcy case, but not if you want to file a joint case.
+It’s possible that both of you qualify for Chapter 7 if you file an individual bankruptcy case before getting married, but not if you want to file a joint case after the wedding.